Anon-Planet/thgtoa/guide.md

 This tutorial should also work with any OpenVPN provider (Mullvad, IVPN, Safing.io, or Proton VPN for instance).

 This is based on the tutorial provided by Qubes OS themselves (<https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md> <sup>[[Archive.org]][377]</sup>).
-If you are familiar with this process, you can follow their tutorial.
-Here is mine:

-#### Create the ProxyVM:

--   Click the Applications icon (upper left corner)

--   Click Create Qubes VM

--   Name and label as you wish: I suggest "VPNGatewayVM"

--   Select Type: Standalone Qube copied from a template

--   Select Template: Debian-11 (the default)

--   Select Networking:

-    -   Select sys-whonix if you want to do VPN over Tor / Tor only (recommended)

-    -   Select sys-firewall if you want to do Tor over VPN / No Tor or VPN / Just VPN

--   Advanced: Check provides network

--   Check "Start Qube automatically on boot"

--   Create the VM

--   Test your Connectivity:
+This part of the guide needs reworking and update, please follow their tutorial.

-    -   If you are going for VPN over Tor, Test the VM connectivity to Tor by launching a Browser within the ProxyVM and going to <https://check.torproject.org> <sup>[[Archive.org]][378]</sup> (It should say you are connected to Tor)
+    -   If you are going for VPN over Tor, you need to go into the settings of the ProxyVM you made and select sys-vpn as networking, the sys-vpn VM should have sys-whonix in networking.
+You can test check usually on the home page of your VPN provider if it works.
+Alternatively you can just run a VPN client on the ProxyVM.

-    -   If you are going for Tor over VPN, Test the VM connectivity to the internet by launching a Browser within the ProxyVM and access any website.
+    -   If you are going for Tor over VPN, the opposite should be done, the ProxyVM should have sys-tor as networking and the sys-tor VM should have sys-VPN as networking , test the VM connectivity to the internet by launching a Browser within the ProxyVM and access  <https://check.torproject.org> <sup>[[Archive.org]][378]</sup> (It should say you are connected to Tor)

 #### Download the VPN configuration from your cash/Monero paid VPN provider: